 What does a Machine Feeder do?

 There are several specifics of this type of job.
 Different manufacturers run different types of machines, depending on the type of industry.
-Some machines require for the feeder to add ingredients, and materials into the machine by hand.
+Some machines require for the feeder to add ingredients and materials into the machine by hand.
 Some require the use of other methods to load the machine.

 Some machine feeders are required to load the machines or conveyors with materials and ingredients through machines like a forklift.
 This is normally required where there are mass amounts of materials, ingredients, and solutions to be added to the machine at one time.
 Often forklifts are needed when large materials are added to the machine or conveyor.

 Once the materials have been loaded into the machine, they are responsible for controlling the machine.
-This type of employement also calls for the running of specific controls that start, stop, and pause the machine so that they can adjust the materials or fix any loading issues with the machine.
+This type of employment also calls for the running of specific controls that start, stop, and pause the machine so that they can adjust the materials or fix any loading issues with the machine.

 They are also responsible for the unloading of the finished goods from the machine.
 These employees may have to load boxes on a forklift and load them onto trucks and conveyor belts.
 In some instances, they also may be required to use larger machinery to scoop up raw materials to add to the machinery.

-Machinists often must measure ingredients, solutions, and materials to add to the machine.
+Machine feeders often must measure ingredients, solutions, and materials to add to the machine.
 This work requires the use of industrial scales, liquid measuring devices, or even ruler measurements.
 A person must accurately measure each ingredient according to the machine and the product that is being manufactured.

+The machine feeder may be exposed to dangerous materials, solutions, and chemicals, so they must use precautions to avoid injuries.
 While the workplace of a machine feeder can be dangerous, most countries require safety precautions through the use of safety gear.
 This gear protects the worker from accidents and exposure to harmful materials and chemicals.